 Our backup battery does not provide power to any services other than voice.
-Home security systems, medical monitoring devices and other equipment will not run on a residential voice telephone backup battery.
+Security systems, medical monitoring devices and other equipment will not run on a voice telephone backup battery.

-Valley TeleCom Group backup batteries – For $1.95 per month, Valley TeleCom Group will provide and install, am 8-hour backup battery and provide free replacement when it becomes known that the battery needs to be replaced.
+- Valley TeleCom Group backup battery options – For $1.95 per month, Valley TeleCom Group will provide and install, am 8-hour backup battery and provide free replacement when it becomes known that the battery needs to be replaced.
 If you have any questions, please call 800-400-1273, or go to your local Valley TeleCom office.
-For, $12.95 per month, you can opt to have a battery that will last up to 24 hours if you prefer to have the extended time coverage.
+For $12.95 per month, you can opt to have a battery that will last up to 24 hours if you prefer to have the extended time coverage.